 Amanda also has extensive experience defending against class action litigation bringing a variety of statutory and common law claims, including securities claims, TCPA, state and federal consumer protection allegations, breach of warranty claims, alleged breaches of form contracts, state and federal antitrust claims, and mortgage recording and UCC-1 statutory causes of action.
 Amanda was retained by a multinational company to serve as its expert on American class action practices and procedures in an action in Canada.
 She has also been involved in the litigation of public works contracts, trust and estate issues, construction and manufacturing disputes, school law claims, employment claims, and real estate issues.

-In addition to significant trial experience, Amanda has represented public and private clients in administrative proceedings and arbitrations.
+In addition to her significant trial experience, Amanda has represented public and private clients in administrative proceedings and arbitrations.
 She has directed investigations into various issues including alleged Foreign Corrupt Practices Act violations and potential qui tam claims.
-Recently, Amanda led an investigation into a Fortune 500 company’s handling of transactions in synthetic securities totaling $1.1 billion.
+Amanda led an investigation into a Fortune 500 company’s handling of transactions in synthetic securities totaling $1.1 billion.

 Order of the Coif